 Keep in mind that this workshop is fairly active.
 You should feel comfortable remaining outside and on your feet for long periods of time, especially after dark.
 We will often be walking on desert sand, dirt paths, and other uneven ground.

 Our group will be staying at the Palm Canyon Hotel and Resort in Borrego Springs.
 Members of our group will receive a 10 percent discount.
 In addition to hotel rooms, the property offers Airstream and vintage trailer rentals, as well as RV hookups and campsites, a pool, and a fitness room.
 Our daily meeting room is at the hotel.
+Information on how to book your accommodations will be sent after you sign up.

 Workshop participants must have at least basic photo skills, know their cameras well, and be comfortable shooting RAW in manual mode with a DSLR or high-end mirrorless camera.
 Night photography experience is not necessary, but even folks with extensive experience shooting at night will find this class challenging, stimulating, and inspiring.